griffingilreath/rehoboam/README.md

 - Broader automated testing + schema validators for the shared JSON contracts.

 Pull requests or ideas should reference the architecture docs to keep the system coherent.

+[^it8951]: See [Waveshare’s IT8951 reference repo](https://github.com/waveshare/IT8951) for waveform timings/USB tooling and [`GregDMeyer/IT8951`](https://github.com/GregDMeyer/IT8951) for the Python driver used by the SPI backend.